-To celebrate the launch of our in-depth two part virtual exploration of St. Peter’s Basilica, this week on our blog we’re examining in detail what is perhaps the magnificent church’s absolute masterpiece: Michelangelo’s extraordinarily touching Pietà, carved on the sculptor’s first Roman sojourn when he was in his early 20s.
+This week on our blog we’re examining in detail what is perhaps the absolute masterpiece of St. Peter's Basilica in Rome: Michelangelo’s extraordinarily touching Pietà, carved on the sculptor’s first Roman sojourn when he was in his early 20s.
 Despite a career that would span a further 60 years and countless more masterpieces, Michelangelo would perhaps never surpass his first great work.

 By the time Michelangelo arrived in Rome as a callow youth of 22 in 1496, he had already achieved some renown in his native Florence.
 A favourite of the all-powerful and art-obsessed Lorenzo de Medici from an early age, youthful works like the Battle of the Centaurs and the Madonna of the Steps firmly marked Michelangelo as one to watch.